 Step 4: Soak the Stain

 Use your solution to soak the area before blotting up the excess moisture with paper towels.
 Repeat this as much as needed until the stain is gone.

 When the stain has been lifted, leave a generous amount of baking soda on the stain to remove any foul odors and smells.

 The next day, vacuum up all the baking soda and make sure that there are no traces of it left.
 Finally, spray the stained area with disinfectant spray to kill any bacteria that could still be lingering there and leave the carpet to dry.

 Having a fluffy companion at home can bring a lot of happiness, but it can also leave a lot of stains.
 Don't let your beloved pets stress you out with their messes and let Luce Home handle everything for you!

-Our well-trained and experienced house cleaners can keep your home looking clean and fresh so that you and your pets can play around without any worries.
+Our professional carpet cleaning in Singapore can keep your home looking clean and fresh so that you and your pets can play around without any worries.